LoRA-Edit: Controllable First-Frame-Guided Video Editing via Mask-Aware LoRA Fine-Tuning: Introduction

 A simple solution is per-video finetuning of a pre-trained image-to-video (I2V) model~\citep{kong2024hunyuanvideo, wang2025wan}.
-By finetuning the model using LoRA~\citep{hu2022lora} on an input video, the model will learn content motion, which can be applied to an edited first frame.
+By finetuning the model using LoRA~\citep{hu2022lora} on a source video, the model will learn content motion.
 This allows the edit to propagate in a temporally consistent way.
-However, this naive approach lacks finer control—it cannot distinguish between regions that should change and those that should stay, nor does it ensure that the appearance of the edited region remains controllable as it moves and deforms over time.
+However, this naive approach lacks finer control—it cannot distinguish between regions that should change and those that should stay, nor does it ensure the edited region's appearance remains controllable as it moves and deforms over time, requiring the synthesis of unseen appearance.

 In this work, we build a flexible video editing model by expanding this naive edit propagation approach with an additional mask, which controls which regions of the video remain unchanged and which are modified.
 Recent I2V models~\citep{kong2024hunyuanvideo, wang2025wan} are designed to generate videos from a single image, but they can also process video sequences, with a built-in masking mechanism to control which regions are preserved or modified during inference.
-Typically, this mask preserves the first frame while generating the subsequent frames.
-However, we further observe that the mask has greater potential for more precise control over video content.
+Typically, this is only a temporal mask, which preserves the first frame while generating the subsequent frames.
+However, we observe the mask has greater potential for more precise spatial control over video content.
 To leverage this, we apply LoRA to fine-tune the model on the input video with the edited region masked.
-This allows the model to learn how to use the mask for controlling local content generation while preserving the background.
-After LoRA training, the model can effectively apply the mask, ensuring that unedited areas remain unchanged during inference.
+This allows the model to learn how to interpret a flexible spatiotemporal mask as a command to preserve content from the source video or generate new content in designated regions.
+After LoRA training, the model can effectively apply the mask, leaving unedited areas unchanged.

+More importantly, our mask-guided control empowers LoRA to learn selectively, adapting to the specific demands of the edit.
+This flexibility is illustrated by the blooming flower example in Fig.~\ref{fig:teaser}.
+First, by configuring the mask for motion learning, LoRA learns the flower's blooming motion from the source video (second row).
+Then, to control the flower's appearance as it blooms, the mask is reconfigured for appearance learning, directing LoRA to capture the target appearance from an additional reference, such as the bloomed, vibrant red rose (third row).
+This dual capability allows our method to synthesize a controllable transformation, creating a video where the flower not only moves correctly but evolves into the desired state, a feat unattainable with naive first-frame guidance.